 This document allows you to designate someone else to make healthcare decisions when you cannot do so.
 The best time to do this is when you are in good health.

-This document records your treatment preferences in certain situations, such as a terminal condition, vegetative state and end-stage condition, providing guidance to family and health care providers.
+This document records your treatment preferences in certain situations, such as a terminal condition, comatose or non-responsive condition, and end-stage condition, providing guidance to family and health care providers.